Danielle Bergstrom (left) and Steve Cancian (right) address the crowd at Westside Church of God. Photo by Peter Maiden.

 Another person asked if the ultimate decision is the mayor’s and if his idea is different from that of the steering committee (which is made up of members from the eligible neighborhoods) is there a process to address that?
 Spees answered, “It would be foolish for him to not take the recommendations of the community since he has brought the community into this process.”
 A follow-up question asked whether Brand has “any projects in his back pockets” that he wants to see achieved through this funding.
 Spees said he does not.

 Concerns were expressed about the fact that the meeting dates and locations, as well as the map of the eligible area, keep changing.
-The zip codes eligible for the money were listed as 93706, 93701 and 93721.
-The issue is that it can be unclear whether all parts of these zip codes are truly Southeast/Downtown Fresno, Southwest Fresno or Chinatown.
-This is especially true because it has been revealed that recent rezoning has modified parts of Southwest Fresno (including Edison High School) to be recategorized as Downtown Fresno.
+The zip codes eligible for the money based on high carbon emissions were listed as 93706 (Southwest Fresno), 93701 (primarily Downtown Fresno), and 93721 (primarily Chinatown).
+Some argued that only 93706 had qualified based on this criteria, however.
+It can also be unclear whether all parts of these zip codes are truly in Southeast/Downtown Fresno, Southwest Fresno or Chinatown.
+This is especially true because it has been revealed that recent rezoning has modified parts of Southwest Fresno (including Edison High School, the only Fresno Unified School District high school in Southwest Fresno) to be recategorized as part of Downtown Fresno.

-Reported by Channel 30 Action News on Aug.
+As reported by Channel 30 Action News on Aug.
 25, the City Council voted on Aug.
 24 to approve development on a tract near Gaston Middle School of what Blue Ocean Development President Sylvesta Hall called a “low-density housing residential approach with the focus on single-family homes with mixed-income multifamily housing.
 We’d like to end our development with 323,000 square feet of retail development and bring in quality grocers and healthcare if you will.”
-Six hundred housing units are planned.
-This effort was spearheaded by Swearingen and the Central Valley Foundation in the hopes of creating an area to build a community college in the area.
+Six hundred housing units are proposed.
+A Fresno Community College campus is also planned in the same area.
+This effort was spearheaded by Swearingen and the Central Valley Foundation.
 Councilmember Baines also praised the plan.

-The essential question is this: Is this development planned on the same area that is eligible for the TCC?
+The essential question is this: Is this development planned in the same area that is eligible for the TCC money?
 If so, this proposal was not voted on by the steering committee (members of the public) before the City Council approved it.

 Back at the Aug.
-2 steering committee meeting, Spees was asked: “What guarantee do you have that Southwest Fresno will not be left out?”
+2 steering committee meeting, Spees was asked: “What guarantee do you have that Southwest Fresno will not be left out [of the TCC]?”
 He replied, “With setting up a very public meeting, woe is us if we don’t.”